Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Preliminary results and error bounds for normal vector estimators

 \section{Preliminary results and error bounds for normal vector estimators}

-In this section we establish several results on the geometry of the empirical estimates we use.
+In this section we establish several results on the geometry of the empirical estimates we use, most importantly the error bounds for the normal vector estimators.
+Nonasymptotic $O(\rr)$ error bound for the first-order normal vector estimator is given in Theorem \ref{thm:normal_vector}, and Section \ref{sec:asym2} establishes asymptotic $O(\rr^2)$ error bound for the second-order normal vector estimator.
 All the constants introduced in this and the following sections can also be found in Appendix \ref{appendixConstants}, and are non-dimensional.
 That is, they are invariant under the change of length-scale.

 First we derive useful bounds on $\int_{B(x^0,\rr)}\rho(x)\,dx$ from the assumptions.
 We note that the following lemma is closely related to the `standardness constant' in \cite{CueRod04}, which denotes the constant $s>0$ in such that for all $x^{0} \in \Omega$